mamezou-tech/setup-helmfile/README.md

 Setup [helmfile](https://github.com/helmfile/helmfile) with Helm and kubectl in GitHub Actions workflow.

-> [!NOTE]
-> - This action works on Linux.
+- This action works on Linux runner.
-> - The AWS version of kubectl will be installed.
+- The AWS version of kubectl will be installed.
-> - Following Helm plugins will be installed
+- Following Helm plugins will be installed
->   - helm-diff
+  - helm-diff
->   - helm-s3
+  - helm-s3

 ```yaml
 name: CI